rizo/ppx_macro/README.md

 With this extension you can define functions that can match syntax constructs and perform compile-time transformations.

-This is just an experiment for now and should not be used in prodcution code.
+This is an ongoing experiment for now and should not be used in prodcution code.

 **Related projects**: